BMW 7 Series hybrid range, MPG, CO2 & charging

 Another perk of the plug-in hybrid system is low CO2 emissions: official tests rate the 7 Series hybrid’s emissions at between 46 and 62g/km, which gives free access to the London Congestion Charge zone until the current rules are revised in October 2021.

 Compared to the much bigger batteries you’ll find in pure-electric cars, the 12kWh unit found in the 7 Series is far smaller.
 This means it can be charged relatively quickly, with a 7kW home wallbox supply capable of delivering a full top-up in under two hours.

-From a slower, 2.3kW supply typically provided by domestic, three-pin sockets, you’re looking at just over five hours for a full charge; easily achievable if you plug in the moment you get home, or if you leave the car charging overnight.
+From the slower supply typically provided by domestic, three-pin sockets, you’re looking at just over five hours for a full charge; easily achievable if you plug in the moment you get home, or if you leave the car charging overnight.